Cimitero delle Fontanelle

 Cimitero delle Fontanelle, Napoli, Italy.
 Public Domain.

 The Cimitero delle Fontanelle is an ossuary which was used to store bones.
 It is located in the northwestern part of Naples.
 The huge trapezoid caverns are a result of tufa quarrying.
 Probably they were dug in Roman times or later, the tufa was used for concrete, stones for building houses and pavements and much more is quite likely.
 The result were three huge, 10 m to 12 m high chambers called navate followed by several hundred meter long passages.
-The quarry has a total area of 3,000 m².
+The quarry has a total area of 5,000 m², the remains of about 40,000 people are preserved here, at least that's the visible part.
 It was named Cava delle Fontanelle (Cavern of the Springs) after the numerous springs in the Rione Sanità.

-Until the 16th century the inhabitants of Naples were buried in churches.
-But at some point the growth of the city and various plagues made this quite difficult.
-There was simply not enough space.
-As a result the bones of the dead were relocated to make space for new burials.
+Until the 16th century, the inhabitants of Naples were buried in churches.
+But at some point, the growth of the city and various plagues made this quite difficult, there was simply not enough space.
+As a result, the bones of the dead were relocated to make space for new burials.
 This was done quietly during the night.
 In 1656 the passages were for the first time officially used to bury 250,000 anonymous corpses, victims of the great plague of that year.
 Some 1,500 people died daily.
 Then it was used to bury many people from the poor parts of the city unofficially.
-It was used several times during numerous catastrophes like many earth quakes, five volcanic eruptions, uprisings, and famines.
+It was used several times during several catastrophes like three earthquakes, five volcanic eruptions, three uprisings, three epidemics, and three famines.
+It is estimated that a total of 300,000 people is actually buried here, most of them under the floor, most likely in the same neat rows as the bones above the floor.
 One catastrophe actually hit the cemetery, during a flood the human remains were washed out into the streets and caused a grisly sight.

 The unconventional burial place became known to Father Gaetano Barbati who had the remains disinterred and catalogued in 1872.
 This caused a spontaneous cult of devotion to the remains of these unnamed dead.
 Devotees paid visits to the skulls and cleaned them.
-Some even adopted them and they were given back their names which were revealed to their caretakers in dreams.
+Some even adopted them, and they were given back their names, which were revealed to their caretakers in dreams.
 They talked to them, brought flowers and built a small church, Maria Santissima del Carmine, at the entrance of the cemetery.
-The whole thing was rather strange and finally in 1969 Cardinal Corrado Ursi decided to close the cemetery.
+The whole cult was rather weird, and finally in 1969 Cardinal Corrado Ursi decided to close the cemetery.